 My Microfiber Steam Mop

 The one I have right now is this Bissell version, a housewarming gift to me from mom (yeah, I asked for a practical gift!).
-It makes short work of mopping the kitchen and dining room floors, where there are sticky and dried-on bits of food everywhere.
+It makes short work of mopping the hard floors in my home.
 So easy to use and eco-friendly too, since there’s nothing disposable about it.

 One simply fills up the tank with water and puts the reusable, washable microfiber mop head on it.
 Turn it on, allow it to head up for a second and steam mop.